 Students, faculty and staff can get involved by coming to our bi-weekly workdays!

-Where: Between the FSU Circus and Band Practice Field
+Where: Located between the FSU Circus and Band Practice Field

 Why: At the garden, students and organizations can learn how to grow their own food and find a sanctuary away from their busy academic lives.
 Learning to grow fresh, organic produce is a skill set students, faculty, and staff can carry with them into the future.

-What to Expect: Seek out the Garden Manager, Louis Castillo.
-He will set you up with seeds, gardening materials and show you the ropes.
+What to Expect: Seek out the Garden Manager, Alex Basili.
+They will set you up with seeds, gardening materials and show you the ropes.
 Bring a reusable water bottle to stay hydrated!

 Rent a garden bed